kaibadash/kaibadash/README.md

 # kaibadash

-I am a software ngineer, and I am also a creator :)
+I am a software ngineer, and I am also a creator :smile:
 I like ...

-- making everyone be happy
+- making everyone be happy :relaxed:
 - playing the guitar :guitar:
 - programming
 - computer graphics